Citalopram

 - Metabolism

-Citalopram is metabolized mainly in the liver via N-demethylation to its main metabolite, demethylcitalopram by CYP2C19 and CYP3A4 7.
-Other metabolites include didemethylcitalopram via CYP2D6 metabolism, and citalopram N-oxide via monoamine oxidase enzymes and aldehyde oxidase.
-It is a deaminated propionic acid derivative 7.
+Citalopram is metabolized mainly in the liver via N-demethylation to its main metabolite, demethylcitalopram by CYP2C19 and CYP3A4.
+5,8,19 Other metabolites include didemethylcitalopram via CYP2D6 metabolism, citalopram N-oxide and propionic acid derivative via monoamine oxidase enzymes A and B and aldehyde oxidase.5,19 Citalopram metabolites exert little pharmacologic activity in comparison to the parent drug and are not likely to contribute to the clinical effect of citalopram.4

 Hover over products below to view reaction partners